 Coyotes are considered nuisance predators in the vast majority of states, meaning you can shoot to kill if the wild animals are threatening your livestock.

 Bobcats are definitely nuisance predators as well, but protected ones.
-If you shoot a bobcat, you had better be prepared to convince a livestock agent, forest ranger, or other law enforcement believe it was a life or death last resort effort.
+If you shoot a bobcat, you had better be prepared to convince a livestock agent, forest ranger, or other law enforcement believe it was a last resort effort.

 The fines are steep for harming a bobcat, and doing so can include jail time if convicted of such charges.